Mahesh9190/JDBC_CRUD_Operation/README.md

-#  Performed Crud Operation On Student Using JDBC
+#  Performed CRUD Operation On Student Using JDBC